William Goadby Loew House

 The William Goadby Loew House is a mansion located at 56 East 93rd Street on the Upper East Side of Manhattan in New York City.

 History

 The house was constructed in 1931 for William Goadby Loew, a stockbroker.
 It was designed by Walker & Gillette in the English Regency style.
 Formerly known as the Smithers Alcoholism Center, the Spence School's Lower School is now located there.

 The house was added to the National Register of Historic Places in 1982.
-It is located beside the former Virginia Fair Vanderbilt mansion at 60 East 93rd Street.
+It is located beside the former Mrs. Graham Fair Vanderbilt House at 60 East 93rd Street.